miniarora212/recipe-angular-app/README.md

 - Allow selection of multiple recipes.
 - Show an alphabetically ordered list of distinct ingredients for the selected recipes.
 This should update as recipes are selected / unselected.

-Steps to run this application
-#Requirements
+Requirements

 - NodeJs
 - Angular JS/CLI

+Steps to run this application

 - 1.)
 Verify Node JS is installed
     -- To check your version, run node -v in a terminal/console window.